unicode-org/message-format-wg/guidelines/goals.md

- 6. A determination that there are at least two interoperable independent implementations compliant with the conformance test suite in order to demonstrate that the specification(s) are pratical and meet requirements.
+ 6. A determination that there are at least two interoperable independent implementations compliant with the conformance test suite in order to demonstrate that the specification(s) are practical and meet requirements.

 ## Non-Goals